KC0149/busApp/README.md

 To install and run the Bus Application locally, follow these steps:

-1. Clone the backend repository to your local machine:
+1. Clone the Bus Application repository to your local machine:

 ```